 You can certainly seal your stones or bricks with varnish.
 I'd recommend a matte finish.

 Return To Index

 You can use stencils to create details on your floors for visual interest.
 I used temporary tattoos to create a unique floor design on the Buttercup Cottage Dollhouse.

 Use Gloss Varnish over your stencil designs to seal them in place.

 You can print wood inlays from your computer and glue them to the middle of your floors for a nice focal point.
 I decided to do this for the Orchid Dollhouse.

 Stencils and printed decorations for flooring should be applied before dollhouse assembly.
 Make sure you're aware of how the walls will sit on your finished dollhouse, so you can position your decorations on the floor properly.

 You don't have to limit yourself with traditional flooring materials.
 You can certainly think outside of the box and create flooring using a variety of other methods.

 Craft sticks, skinny sticks and birch veneer siding can give you a variety of ways to finish your floor.
-Craft sticks and skinny sticks can be used as wood planks to create your own hardwood floor.
+Craft sticks and skinny sticks can be used as wood planks to create your own hardwood flooring.
 You can create your own wooden inlays using birch veneer siding, which is easy to cut into different shapes.
 Corkboard can be a unique flooring choice as well.